Srikanth1511/AR-SmartAssistant/CONTRIBUTIONS.md

 # Contributions Guide

 Thank you for helping document and implement the AR-SmartAssistant proof of concept (POC).
-To keep this repository easy to navigate, please follow these rules:
+Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for the full engineering requirements, then use this short guide to keep the documentation tree easy to
+navigate:

 1. **Documentation-first workflow**
    - Update the appropriate markdown file inside `docs/` before adding new code.